 - If a proposed director and/or shareholder is based overseas, the Companies Office may require additional evidence to verify identity and to confirm consent to own and manage the company. - There is no need for a formal constitution (New Zealand's equivalent to articles of association or corporate bylaws).
 The rights and obligations set out in the Companies Act apply by default.
 A company is free to adopt a constitution modifying certain rules that would otherwise apply.
-A well-drafted constitution is usually desirable to permit a number of corporate actions that are not otherwise authorised under the Companies Act.
+Having a well-drafted constitution is generally advisable as it allows the company to carry out actions that would not otherwise be allowed under the Companies Act.